Greenville, North Carolina

-Greenville is the home of East Carolina University, the fourth-largest university in the University of North Carolina system, and ECU Health Medical Center, the flagship hospital for ECU Health and the teaching hospital for the Brody School of Medicine.
+Many major companies have moved their regional, national, and international headquarters to Greenville.
+Companies include Grady-White Boats, Hyster-Yale Materials Handling, Thermo Fisher Scientific, Catalent, and Avient, among others.
+Greenville is the home of East Carolina University, the fourth-largest university in the University of North Carolina System, and ECU Health Medical Center, the second largest hospital in North Carolina and the flagship hospital for ECU Health and the teaching hospital for the Brody School of Medicine.

 History

 Founding

-Greenville was founded in 1771 as "Martinsborough", after the Royal Governor Josiah Martin.
+Greenville formed in 1771 as "Martinsborough", named after the Royal Governor Josiah Martin.
 In 1774 the town was moved to its present location on the south bank of the Tar River, 3 mi west of its original site.
 In 1786, the name was changed to Greenesville in honor of General Nathanael Greene, the American Revolutionary War hero.
 It was later shortened to Greenville.

 19th century

-During Greenville's early years, the Tar River was a navigable waterway; and by the 1860s there were several established steamboat lines transporting passengers and goods on the river.
+During Greenville's early years, the Tar River was a navigable waterway, and by the 1860s there were several established steamboat lines transporting passengers and goods on the river.
 Cotton was the leading agricultural crop, and Greenville became a major cotton export center.
 Before the turn of the century, however, tobacco surpassed cotton and became the leading money crop.
 Greenville became one of the state's leading tobacco marketing and warehouse centers.

 20th century

 For over a century, Greenville was recognized only as an important tobacco market and the home of a small state-supported college, chartered by the Legislature in March 1907 and named East Carolina Teacher's Training School, a co-ed institution.
-By the mid 1960s, East Carolina College had become the third-largest state-supported college, and enrollment approached 8,000 students — twice the 1960 enrollment figure.
+By the mid-1960s, East Carolina College had become the third-largest state-supported college, and enrollment approached 8,000 students — twice the 1960 enrollment figure.
 In 1967, it became East Carolina University.
 ECU Medical School admitted its first four-year class in 1977.
 At the turn of the century, enrollment at ECU topped the 18,000 mark, and now exceeds 29,000 students.

-Greenville's current economic development began in 1963 when Empire Brush was recruited to the new Greenville Industrial Park established by Greenville Industries, Inc. (a for-profit land holding company) in partnership with the Pitt County Development Commission (established by a voter referendum in 1957) and Greenville Utilities Commission.
+Greenville's current economic development began in 1963 when Empire Brush was recruited to the new Greenville Industrial Park, established by Greenville Industries, Inc. (a for-profit land holding company) in partnership with the Pitt County Development Commission (established by a voter referendum in 1957) and Greenville Utilities Commission.
 One of the community's greatest successes came in 1968 when Burroughs Wellcome, a major pharmaceutical research and manufacturing firm, located a pharmaceutical development/manufacturing facility near the city.
 The site is now owned by Patheon, a Thermo Fisher Scientific company, which employs approximately 1,200 people.
-The city and Pitt County have also become home to many other major industries and businesses including Hyster-Yale Group, Grady-White Boats, Domtar Personal Care, Mayne Pharma, and DENSO (formerly ASMO).
-Greenville is also home to The HammockSource, the world's largest hammock manufacturer.
+The city and Pitt County have also become home to many other major industries and businesses including Catalent, Attindas, Grady-White Boats, and Hyster-Yale Materials Handling.